Pine needles are very useful so don’t throw the needles from your real tree out! Here’s a list of 15 cool ways to use your pine needles.

 9. Longer pine needles can be soaked in warm water to make them pliable.
 Then they can be used to weave baskets.
 Many Native American tribes use pine needles in basketry.

-10. Ground needles can be used to make a soft green dye for cottons and other natural fibers.
+10. Ground needles can be used to make a soft green dye for cotton and other natural fibers.
 (See our article on How to Dye Fabrics Using Natural Materials for full instructions.)

 11. You can add them to chicken’s nest boxes to help keep bugs out.
 They work very well on the floor of the hen house too.
 Mix them with pine or aspen shavings as they are not very absorbent on their own.